robch/mdx/README.md

   Use the 'mdx run' command to execute scripts or commands and create markdown from the output.

-USAGE: mdx run [...]
+USAGE: mdx run [COMMAND1 [COMMAND2 [...]]] [...]

 OPTIONS

   SCRIPT

-    --script "COMMAND"            Specify the script or command to run (uses cmd or bash) --cmd "COMMAND"               Specify the script or command to run (default for --script on Windows) --bash "COMMAND"              Specify the script or command to run (default for --script on Linux/Mac) --powershell "COMMAND"        Specify the script or command to run
+    --script [COMMAND]            Specify the script or command to run (On Windows, the default is cmd.
+On Linux/Mac, the default is bash)

+    --cmd [COMMAND]               Specify the script or command to run --bash [COMMAND]              Specify the script or command to run --powershell [COMMAND]        Specify the script or command to run

   AI PROCESSING